pryv/dev-site/Activity.md

 #### Query string parameters

 * `onlyStates` (array of [identity](/DataTypes#TODO)): Optional.
-If set, only events linked to those states will be returned.
+If set, only events linked to those states (including child states) will be returned.
 By default, events linked to all accessible states are returned.
 * `fromTime` ([timestamp](/DataTypes#TODO)): Optional.
 TODO.
 Default is 24 hours before the current time.
 * `toTime` ([timestamp](/DataTypes#TODO)): Optional.
 TODO.
 Default is the current time.